yoann-dufresne/cbd/README.md

 ## Method
 ConwayBromageLib is based on the [SDSL](https://github.com/simongog/sdsl-lite) library which provides succinct data structures.
 More precisely, CBL use the class ```sd_vector``` which implements a sparse bit vector (vector made of zeros and ones) in order to store the k-mers. <br>
 <br>
 CBL takes a list of canonical k-mers as input.
-The bit vector use to store these k-mers is of size 4^k.
-These latter are represented by an index/position in the bit vector.
-If an element of a specific position is set to one, then it means that the k-mer representing this position is present at least once in the sequence.
+The bit vector use to store them has a size of 4^k. k-mers are represented by an index/position in the bit vector.
+If a specific position is set to one, it means that the k-mer representing this position is present at least once in the sequence.
 Otherwise (set to 0) it is absent.<br>
 <br>
 A succinct data structure is a data structure objects in memory-space close to the information-theoretic lower bounds and perform efficient query operations.